 Every team is different in the tasks they complete together, how they maximize their time, and what motivates them.
 Finding the right app or tool to boost their productivity can be just as personal to the group, amplifying their strengths and supporting them where their teamwork needs improvement.
 This means there isn’t one best team productivity app for everyone.
 What works for one team isn’t necessarily the solution for someone else.

 When looking for a new team productivity tool, experiment and play around with apps of all varieties.
+Review sites like Cloudwards can help narrow down the options.
 Even if at first glance you don’t think it’s for you, it may turn out to have the feature that transforms your team's productivity.
 Similarly, it’s still useful to continue looking at other available tools even once you have an app.
 This can highlight new features for team productivity or help your tools to evolve alongside the needs of your teams.

 SavvyCal is a best-in-class scheduling tool both you and your recipients will loveGet started